Unsupervised Representation Learning with Minimax Distance Measures: Features Extraction from Pairwise Minimax Distances

 \subsection{Embedding of pairwise Minimax distances}

 In the next step, given the matrix of pairwise Minimax distances $\mathbf D^{MM}$, we obtain an embedding of the objects into a vector space such that their pairwise squared Euclidean distances in this new space are equal to their Minimax distances in the original space.
-For this purpose, in Theorem~\ref{theorem:MinimaxEmbedding}, we investigate a useful property of Minimax distance measures, called the \emph{ultrametric} property, and use this property to prove the existence of such an embedding.
+For this purpose, in Theorem~\ref{theorem:MinimaxEmbedding}, we investigate a useful property of Minimax distance measures, called the \emph{ultrametric} property~\cite{Leclerc1981} which can be used to prove the existence of such an embedding.

 \begin{theorem} Given the pairwise distances $\mathbf D$, the matrix of Minimax distances $\mathbf D^{MM}$ induces an $\mathcal{L}_2^2$ embedding, i.e. there exist a new vector space for the set of objects $\mathbf O$ wherein the pairwise squared Euclidean distances are equal to the pairwise Minimax distances in the original space. \end{theorem} \begin{proof} First, we investigate that the pairwise Minimax distances $\mathbf D^{MM}$ constitute an \emph{ultrametric}.
-The conditions to be satisfied are:
+According to~\cite{Leclerc1981}, the conditions to be satisfied are:

 \begin{enumerate}[leftmargin=*] \item $\forall i,j: \mathbf D^{MM}_{ij} = 0$ if and only if $i=j$.
 We verify each of the conditions separately. i) If $i=j$, then $\mathbf D^{MM}_{ij} = 0$: We have $\mathbf D^{MM}_{ii}=\mathbf D_{ii}=0$ because the smallest maximal gap between every object and itself is zero. ii) If $\mathbf D^{MM}_{ij}=0$, then $\mathbf D_{ij}=0$ and $i=j$, because we have assumed that all the distinct pairwise distances are positive, i.e. zero base or Minimax pairwise distances can occur only if $i=j$.